This also holds true for most African countries.

 Think about it this way: the mobile phone stopped being just a communication device years ago.

-Prepaid airtime was thefirst digital pseudo-currency to take the continent by storm.
+first digital pseudo-currency to take the continent by storm.
 Despite multiple instances of people using airtime to facilitate money transfers, telcos never viewed airtime as a financial service mechanism.

 Instead, they focused on growing their core communications business and strengthening mobile internet infrastructure.